 Unfortunately it’s the poor old matrix that gets blamed for the problems – which is a bit like blaming a phone for the fact that no-one’s answering.

 The first port of call for anyone wanting a happier matrix is to explain to people why that structure is there, how it works, and to understand its goals.
 Just giving it a name can help – it’s an indication that this is not an uncommon situation and both the good and bad bits are as normal as any other business challenge.
 Big companies like Microsoft, Unilever, Vodafone, IBM and Procter and Gamble all have matrixed structures.

 Indeed, Procter and Gamble (a company which I used to work for) is a great example: they make detergents, cosmetics, baby nappies and more.
-They have pools of skilled resources to call upon – their products are possibly more important than geographies, and when implemented well, there is little of the duplication prevalent in less efficient organisations.
+They have pools of skilled resources to call upon – their products are possibly more important than geographies, and when implemented well, there is little of the duplication prevalent in less efficient organizations.

 Additional complexities within matrixed structures include signoffs, sharing resources which can be stretched to the limit, and ‘dotted line’ responsibilities.

 The flip side of this is that real influence and value starts to lie not in where you are in the hierarchy (although this doesn’t vanish completely, it must be stressed) but the value you bring to the people you work with.
 The ‘kudos’ isn’t with title, but in becoming a skilled resource, valued by colleagues.

 Most people, once they’ve understood and feel comfortable with matrix structures, feel empowered.
 They learn to say no, to cope with ambiguity and to manage their multiple ‘bosses’, whilst revelling in faster sign off, greater autonomy and responsibility, and understanding where they fit.
 Being able to influence without formal authority is a hugely valuable life skill.